VoxelHax/OpenBukloit/README.md

 <hr>

 **OpenBukloit** is modern and powerful universal backdoor injector compatible with all Bukkit/Spigot/Paper/etc plugins.
 Its feature is ability to integrate with absolutely any plugin without the need to modify backdoor every time.
 Moreover, it provides powerful camouflage engine, which makes nearly impossible to find it without sufficient knowledge or advanced automated tools.
-OpenBukloit was developed to test the security systems of Minecraft servers, Voxelhax team is not responsible for its misuse.
+OpenBukloit was developed to test the security systems of Minecraft servers, VoxelHax team is not responsible for its misuse.

 This is a continuation of **[Bukloit](https://github.com/Rikonardo/Bukloit)** project, taking into account all the problems of the previous project and a completely different approach to development.